igrampe/ViperStackSwift/README.md

 openModule(withSegue segue: Segue?, linkClosure closure: ModuleLinkClosure?) -> ModuleOpenPromise
 ```

 By default you should use `UIViewController` for `transitionHandler`, there is an extension for it.

 `linkClosure` is needed to connect parent module as `moduleOutput` with child module.
 In `linkClosure` you also can call some methods from child module, for example, pass a parameter from parent to child.

+## Lifehack
+To save time, you can use [generamba](https://github.com/rambler-digital-solutions/Generamba) with [this](https://github.com/igrampe/generamba_templates/tree/master/swift_viper_template) module  template to generate modules.

 ## Language
 ViperStackSwift is wirtten in pure Swift.